 Follow this link to listen to or download the podcast.
 And don’t stop there–check out Govology’s other great podcasts with government contracting thought leaders, too.

-I am back in Lawrence after a great trip to Huntsville, Alabama, where I spoke at the SAME Omaha Post Industry Day.
+I am back in Lawrence after a great trip to Omaha, where I spoke at the SAME Omaha Post Industry Day.
 My talk focused on recent legal changes in federal contracting, including pieces of the 2017 National Defense Authorization Act and the SBA’s implementation of the All Small Mentor-Protege Program.

 Thank you very much to Anita Larson and the rest of the Planning Committee for organizing this great event and inviting me to speak.
 Thank you also to all of the clients, contractors, and government representatives who stopped by my “booth” in the Exhibit Hall to ask questions and chat about the nuances of government contracts law.
 As much as I enjoy speaking to large groups, it’s these one-on-one discussions that make for a truly outstanding conference.

 Next up for me: the Department of Energy Small Business Conference, which will be right in my backyard (Kansas City) next week.
 Hope to see you there!